kcrans/kcrans.github.io/content/posts/Grad_Cap.md

 Date: 2023-11-20 15:02
 Tags: projects, embedded
 Slug: grad-cap
-Authors: Kaleb Crans
+Author: Kaleb Crans
-Summary: How I styled my graduation cap
+Summary: Turning my university graduation cap into an embedded project
+Subtitle: A little project I did for my graduation ceremony

 At least in America, customizing and decorating graduation caps is a common tradition.
 When I graduated from university earlier this year, I wanted to do something special.
 Something related to what I studied (Math and CS) but also creative and possibly interactive.
 So some sort of embedded project made sense.
 I thought about maybe attaching some LED lights that change color or intensity based on accelerometer readings, but then I saw these HUB75 RGB LED matrix displays on [Adafruit](https://www.adafruit.com/product/4732).
 They're the same type of display you see used as billboards, in airport terminals, etc... but in a much smaller form-factor also perfect for the dimensions of a square graduation cap.
 I wasn't sure what I wanted to put on the display, but the great thing about a led screen is I could quickly put up whatever I want whenever I want.